Djuro Zivkovic is Serbian-Swedish composer, born in Belgrade 1975, December 15. Since 2000 he has been living in Stockholm, Sweden.

-Djuro Zivkovic (born in Belgrade, Serbia 1975) comes from a non-musical family, however his parents inspired in him a love for art.
-His interest for folklore and Byzantine music has led him to develop a variety of compositional techniques such as poly-rhythmic, improvisation, special harmony based scales, microtones, layer-polyphony and heterophony.
+His early interest for folklore and Byzantine music has led him to develop a variety of compositional techniques such as polyrhythmic, improvisation, special harmony based scales, microtones, layer-polyphony and heterophony.
 “Harmonic field” technique, developed by him, has been a topic of an academic research at the University of Music in Graz (Austria).

 His music holds the Swedish Grammy Award 2010 (Grammis) with Sonanza for the piece Le Cimetière Marin for mezzo-soprano and ensemble.
 Ascetic Discourse a cantata for mezzo-soprano and ensemble has received the Mokranjac Award 2012, the state prize given by Culture Department for the best Serbian composition premiered 2012.
 His piece On the Guarding of the Heart has got the prestigious Grawemeyer Award in Music Composition 2014.
 He studied and later taught at the Royal College of Music in Stockholm.